-In the evolution of mass media in Nigeria from the colonial era through the long years of military rule, which ended in 1999 and the commencement of the civilian administration till date, there has always been an attempt by successive governments to muzzle or control the press.
-Under various governments the instruments of control have largely been through legislation, physical surveillance, banning or closure and other security measures including destruction of property (printed copies of Newspapers and magazine).
+[©] The Author(s), under exclusive license to Springer Nature Switzerland AG 2023 been an attempt by successive governments to muzzle or control the press.
+Under various governments the instruments of control have largely been through legislation, physical surveillance, banning or closure, and other security measures including destruction of property (printed copies of Newspapers and magazines).